nobry/edx-platform/docs/en_us/developers/source/split-mongo.rst

 multiple entries for a course ID, with each entry pointing to a different course structure that corresponds to a different branch.

-As currently implemented in the edX Platform, for each course, there is an branch for both the published and draft versions of the course.
+..
 SHOW A DATABASE VIEW?

+As currently implemented, for each course, there is a branch for both the published and draft versions of the course.
 The published and draft branches of the course point to different structures.

+In the edX Platform:

 *  Students using the LMS see and interact with the published version of the course.

 *  Course staff using edX Studio make changes to the draft version of the course.

+   *  When the user saves a change to a section or subsection, the draft branch is automatically published; that is, it becomes the published branch.

-When course staff publish units, they make that version of the course the published version.
-When course staff begins another set of changes, the draft branch is updated.
+   *  For units and components, changes are saved in the draft branch.
+The user must publish the unit to make the draft branch the published branch.
+When the user begins another set of changes, the draft branch is updated.

 ==========================
 Course Structures